Laguna Garzón

 Laguna José Ignacio (José Ignacio Lagoon) is a body of water located between Maldonado Department and Rocha Department, Uruguay.
 A sandbank separates it from the Atlantic Ocean.
-This coastal lagoon was previously served by a small 2-vehicle ferry that required daylight and good weather to operate; in December 2015, the Laguna Garzón Bridge on Route 10 was opened to vehicular traffic, providing a crossing for pedestrians and up to approximately 1,000 vehicles a day.

-A birdwatching site, it was designated part of the National System of Protected Areas in Uruguay.

 The nearest famous seaside resort is José Ignacio.

+History

+This coastal lagoon was previously served by a small 2-vehicle ferry that required daylight and good weather to operate; in December 2015, the unique circular Laguna Garzón Bridge on Route 10 was opened to vehicular traffic, providing a crossing for pedestrians and up to approximately 1,000 vehicles a day.

+Environment

+The lagoon has been designated part of the National System of Protected Areas in Uruguay.
+It is a birdwatching site.
+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports a significant population of wintering buff-breasted sandpipers.